drshahizan/software-engineering/proposal/submission/sec01/Group_Limapuluh/readme.md

 - Explain how the data will be stored, managed, and analyzed, as well as the hardware and software requirements needed to support the system.
 - Discuss the tools and frameworks that will be used for data visualization and analysis.
 - Provide a flowchart or block diagram of the system architecture.

+The proposed system architecture for a student feedback system in University Technology Malaysia (UTM) can be designed as follows:

+Front-end Interface:
+The front-end interface will be the part of the system that the students will interact with.
+It will be a user-friendly interface that allows students to provide feedback on various aspects of their learning experience, including instructors, courses, and facilities.
+The interface will be accessible through a web-based platform, making it easy for students to provide feedback from anywhere, at any time.

+Back-end Server:
+The back-end server will be responsible for storing and processing the feedback data collected from students.
+It will be designed to handle large volumes of data and provide secure storage and retrieval of data.
+The server will use a database management system to manage and store the feedback data collected.

+Data Processing and Analysis Module:
+The data processing and analysis module will be responsible for analyzing the feedback data collected from students.
+It will use data analysis techniques such as sentiment analysis, clustering, and visualization to identify patterns and trends in the feedback data.
+This module will help the university administration to make informed decisions about improving the quality of education and student experience.

+Reporting Module:
+The reporting module will be responsible for generating reports based on the feedback data collected.
+These reports will be designed to provide insights into the strengths and weaknesses of the educational system at UTM, as well as the needs and preferences of the students.
+These reports can be used by the faculty and administration to make data-driven decisions to improve the quality of education and the student experience.

+Authentication and Security Module:
+The authentication and security module will be responsible for ensuring that only authorized users can access the system.
+It will use secure authentication protocols and data encryption techniques to protect the sensitive information collected from students.
+This module will ensure that the feedback system is secure, confidential, and compliant with data privacy regulations.

+Integration Module:
+The integration module will allow for the integration of the feedback system with other systems and applications used at UTM, such as the Learning Management System (LMS).
+This will enable the system to access relevant student data and provide a more comprehensive analysis of the feedback data collected.
+The integration module will also enable the system to send alerts and notifications to relevant stakeholders, such as instructors and administrators, based on the feedback data collected.

+Overall, the proposed system architecture will be designed to be scalable, secure, and user-friendly, enabling the university to collect and analyze feedback data from students to improve the quality of education and the student experience at UTM.

 ### 8. Risks Assessment:
 - The risk assessment section identifies and assesses any potential risks that could impact the project, such as technical challenges, resource constraints, or changes in project requirements.